AlexDisler/cordova-plugin-inapppurchase/README.md

 ___NOTE: This function is only relevant to Android purchases.___

-On ***Android***, you must consume subscriptions and products that are consumable.
-If you will not consume the product/subscription after a purchase, the next time you will attempt to purchase it you will get the error message:
+On ***Android***, you must consume products that you want to let the user purchase multiple times.
+If you will not consume the product after a purchase, the next time you will attempt to purchase it you will get the error message:
 ```Unable to buy item / Item already owned```.

 On ***iOS*** there is no need to "consume" a product.
 However, in order to make your code cross platform, it is recommended to call it for iOS consumable purchases as well.